 Discussion: Lamprey efforts and support through the Program's five projects have allowed managers to continue to make progress on this culturally and ecologically important species.
 Since 2013, activity has been focused on the Lamprey Conservation Agreement Regional Implementation Planning Conservation Team (CT) that comprises a collaborative effort to identify and prioritize high-value lamprey projects by subbasin.
 In addition, efforts are in full swing with the USFWS Pacific Lamprey Data Clearinghouse; efforts to improve mainstem adult passage involving the Corps of Engineers and others; developing technologies to more effectively monitor out-migrating larval lamprey; developing and implementing genetic monitoring approaches; estimating abundance and escapement at Willamette Falls; and continuing to research lamprey supplementation strategies.
-Though much progress has been made regarding Program measures, the activities have only been making progress over the last 10 years, and more support and continued implementation of current activities are noted and needed.
+Though much progress over the last 10 years, and more support and continued implementation of current activities are noted and needed.